text-machine-lab/quail/quail_challenge_set/Paraphrasing.md

 (c) John's cousin
 ```

-Because there are so many of them, it would be easy for an AI system to just learn to react to the "Who" word or the answers with options about jobs/relations.
+Because there are so many of them, it would be easy for an AI system to just learn to react to the "who" word or the answers with options about jobs/relations.
 However, we also have many such questions in the character identity category, so it should balance things out.